Error: 000732: Dataset does not exist or is not supported

 If the data does exist, one of the following may be occurring:

 - If the input is a geodatabase feature class or table, an invalid subtype may exist on the dataset.
-To fix it, in Catalog or ArcCatalog, go to the feature class properties, click the Subtypes tab and re-enter the default subtype code.
+To fix the subtype in ArcMap or ArcCatalog, go to the feature class properties.
+Click the Subtypes tab and re-enter the default subtype code.
 If the default is zero (0), then click the cell with 0 and re-enter that same value.
 Apply the change by clicking the OK button.
 The dataset should now be usable.
+Refer to ArcMap: Modifying and deleting subtypes for more information.

 - If the tool is being run on UNIX or Linux and the input is a text file that is being used as input to a tool with an input table parameter, such as Copy Rows or Make XY Event Layer, this is a known limitation.
 On the Windows operating system, the text file is represented as a table using a module which is not available on UNIX or Linux.